gernhard1337/Leaflet/submission/phase 1/scoping_document.md

 The project is well documented for users and contributors.

+Various Quality Aspects are defined in the following Quality - Tree.
+The First Layer frofm the tree define the bigger goals for leaflet and the leafs of the tree are a bit more precise.
+The leafs get even more precise in the Requirements.

 ![Figure 1: Quality - Tree](./qualityAspekts/tree.drawio.png)

-##### Maping the requirment tree to the most important requirments:
+##### Mapping the requirement tree to the most important requirements:
 - Lightweight:
 T1 / T2 / T3 / T4 / T6 / U4
 - Feature Completeness:
 U1 / U6 / U7 / U8
-- Elements modifiabilty:
+- Elements modifiability:
 U1 / P3 / P4 / P5 / P6 / P7 / P8 / P9 / P10
 - Style Customization:
 P1 / P2 / P7 / U5